dreamer-coding-555/meson-lib-objcpp/README.md

 # Project Template - `Objective C++`

 Welcome to the Project Template repository!
-This README provides user-friendly instructions for setting up, compiling, testing, and running a project using the Meson build system on Windows, macOS, and Linux systems.
+This README provides user-friendly instructions for setting up, compiling, testing, and running a project using the Meson build system on macOS systems.
 Please note that the Meson build system is required for successfully building this project.

 ## Prerequisites